dashincubator/dash-incubator-rules/rules.md

  If the Governance Committee need to exercise any of these rights, they must leave a comment (e.g. on Trello or Github depending on the action) detailing the action and explaining the reasons as to why an action was taken.

 Governance Committee members can be added & removed through voting as per the voting criteria defined in Section 4.5 - Governance.
-If a Governance Committee member is removed, any heldresponsibilities/funds will be transferred to another Governance Committee member.
+If a Governance Committee member is removed, any held responsibilities/funds will be transferred to another Governance Committee member.

 > Governance Committee roles are incentivized by [Service Bounties] defined within the Incubator app itself.